BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-23-kubecon-2018-copenhaguen-day-3.md

 # Istio - The Weather Company's Journey - Nick Nellis & Fabio Oliveira, IBM

 Several istio talks weren't enough for me, I wanted more.
-I didn't learn much more on this new one, exepts those tips:
+I didn't learn much more on this new one, except those tips:
 *       You can define route specific retries with Istio
 *       They use vistio to visualize istio traffic.
 That tool seems based on Netflix's Vizceral.
 Unfortunately, I couldn't find any GH repo nor blog talking about vistio.
 *       If you want to implement Istio: start small